Firm Profitability - Does it really matter for shareholder return or ROE (return on equity)?

 These observations substantiate the fact that by and large stock prices are not arrived on the basis of the random aggregation of judicious asset pricing by a large body of shareholders (known as random walk model).
 This not only discredits the market efficiency (MEH-Market Efficiency Hypothesis) argument, but also reinforces the notion of systemic variance in the movement of stock prices - which may relate to both marginality and volatility.
 Now, the corporate governance is naturally inclined toward seeking the triggering levers rather than seeking efficiency, innovation, profitability or real growth to fetch higher returns to shareholders.

-Several factors said to provide inducements for this trend...
+Several factors can be said to provide the inducements for this trend...

 1) Continually increasing investment flows (nearly 3 trillion dollar worth of new investment flows each year; and most of these are retirement savings of the middle class working population channeled through institutional investors).
 These money have nowhere-else to go ending in stocks inflating the stock prices and price-earning ratio.

 2) Reduced number of investment choices; that is more and more investment flows to fewer and fewer firms.
 Due to consolidation, buyouts, mergers, failures, the number of public companies have declined from 8000+ in 1990s to 5000+ in 2015.

 3) Large firms not able to generate and distribute the long-term returns in steady and stable ways.

 4) No incentive for keeping the investment in the same firm for long-term.